requestum-team/symfony-api-edition/README.md

 #### *Access attribute*
 Symfony Voters are used for check the user's access permissions. `AccessDecisionManager` will receive value of `access_attribute` as `$attribute` and entity as subject. \
-Bundle provides the base class `AbstractEntityVoter`, which checks current user by token (if needed).
+Bundle provides the base class `AbstractEntityVoter`, which checks the user in the session depending on the received parameter `$userRequired` (optional, `true` by default).
 It easy to use with the following settings for `access_decision_manager`:
 ```php
 # config/security.yml
 ...